Where You Gain Fat Tells you A Lot About Your Hormones

 It is responsible for softening a woman’s skin (10), providing subcutaneous fat in the face which gives the face a round attractive appearance, it’s responsible for the development of the butt and breast area, and much more.

 But these things only happen if estrogen is balanced.

 Things can go wrong in a hurry when you have too much estrogen.

-In women, excess estrogen usually results in the growth of the breasts (think of what happens during your menstrual cycle or during pregnancy), in the butt region, and in the thighs.
+In women, excess estrogen usually results in the growth of the breasts (think of what happens during your menstrual cycle or during pregnancy), the butt region, and the thighs.